Ceva24/hey-listen/README.md

 # Hey, Listen!
-Seamless music selector created as part of learning Bootstrap.
+A seamless music selector created as part of learning Bootstrap.

 See it in [action](https://ceva24.github.io/hey-listen/).